|

 jail and Bacon to 1 month in jail, even though she had the option of

 imposing a fine only.
-(References.)
 In

 November 2006, this same judge presided over a sentencing